mdmjsh/FPR/write_up.md

 do not need to check every single pattern.
 As all permutations need to match with a pattern, if any of the patterns do not match we can immediately return False for that grouping; only exhausting the search space when all patterns do match a corresponding set of permutations.

-This is a prime example of the benefit of haskell's lazily evaluation - in an eagerly evaluated language the zip operation of would require n! space as all of the 'zipping' would be performed ahead of running the `ok'` function (i.e. constructing the full [(Pair, Pattern)]...) for all of `ps`.
-Here the zip is only subsequently evaluated in ok' after the pattern matching has occurred.
+This is a prime example of the benefit of haskell's lazily evaluation - in an eagerly evaluated language the zip opperation of would require n! space as all of the 'zipping' would be performed ahead of running the `ok'` function (i.e. constructing the full [(Pair, Pattern)]...) for all of `ps`.
+Here the zip is only subsequently evaluated in ok' after the pattern matching has occured.

 \begin{code}